1972 Porsche 911 2.7 Carrera RS Evocation

 With genuine Carrera RS values heading far north of £500,000 this faithful evocation offers a great opportunity to experience the driving thrill of the original car at a fraction of that cost.

-Please note this car is now sold.
+This car is now sold.

 Please note that this car is being marketed by ourselves on behalf of the current owner.
-The car is located in West London for viewings which can be arranged by appointment.
+The car is located in South West London for viewings which can be arranged by appointment.

 To find out more about this appealing Carrera RS Evocation please email firstname.lastname@example.org or telephone 01892 506911.